GRAINS-U.S. wheat slumps as Russia says it will resume Black Sea grain deal

 "However, we still don't know whether the deal will be extended later this month so uncertainty remains," he added.

-Corn took cues from the wheat market, with additional pressure noted from news that China's customs agency updated its list of approved Brazilian corn exporters, potentially clearing the way for exports of Brazilian corn to China.
+Corn took cues from wheat, with additional pressure noted from news that China's customs agency updated its list of approved Brazilian corn exporters, potentially clearing the way for exports of Brazilian corn to China.

 "With China giving the green light to import from several different Brazilian locations, traders are a little nervous that will steal some market share from the United States.
 We are already off to a poor start for (export sales) commitments," said Terry Reilly, senior analyst with Futures International in Chicago.

-(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Sherry Jacob-Phillips, Kirsten Donovan)
+(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Sherry Jacob-Phillips, Kirsten Donovan and Aurora Ellis)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))